Can Donald Trump still run for president after four indictments?

 In a 98-page dossier, based on a two-year investigation, Ms Willis outlined the ways that Mr Trump and his co-defendants had allegedly conspired to replace electors with fake ones, unlawfully accessed voter data, harassed election workers and solicited public officials to reject the results.

-The former president surrendered to authorities in Fulton County on Thursday evening where he was arrested, fingerprinted and had his mug shot taken.
+The former president surrendered to authorities in Fulton County on 24 August where he was arrested, fingerprinted and had his mug shot taken.

+On 31 August, Mr Trump pleaded not guilty and waived his arraignment – a move that means he can now avoid what would have been his first televised court hearing.

 Earlier this year, he became the first-ever former or current president to face criminal charges when a New York City grand jury voted to indict him in April over hush money payments allegedly made to adult film star Stormy Daniels in the days before the 2016 presidential election.

-Note: This story was updated on 31 August 2023 to reflect new developments